Pelagicore/software-factory-blueprint/docs/articles/intro/create-an-initial-index.rst

 Create an initial index
 ***********************

-The actual structure of the documentation might be quite different of the file structure of the restructured text files.
+The actual structure of the documentation might be quite different to the file structure of the restructured text files.
 To set up a useful structure the ``docs/index.rst`` file is used, which in it self points to articles and deeper index files for chapters, etc. This file makes it also possible to reuse the